 Max Group Size: 13

-In the Threes classroom, children embark upon more advanced learning as well as more complex interactions with their peers as they learn to participate cooperatively and constructively in group situations.
+At around the age of 30 months, advanced potty-training children embark upon more advanced learning as well as more complex interactions with their peers as they learn to participate cooperatively and constructively in group situations.

 Children also expand upon previous literacy knowledge as they work to demonstrate emergent reading and writing skills.